 The Role of Customer Service in Ecommerce

-Customer service is a critical component of any successful ecommerce business.
+Customer service is a key element of any successful ecommerce business.
 Poor customer service can lead to negative reviews, lost customers, and a damaged reputation.
-On the other hand, excellent customer service can build loyalty, encourage repeat business, and generate positive word-of-mouth.
+On the other hand, excellent customer service can generate loyalty, cause repeat business, and generate positive word-of-mouth.

 Best Practices for Providing Excellent Customer Service